edeno/Better-Science-Code/src/presentation.md

 ------------------

+<span class='deemphasized-title'>How to write good code???</span>

-Be ruthless about eliminating duplication of code
+Be ruthless about eliminating duplication of code.

 <aside class="notes">
 * turn duplicated code into functions